-1. Poli cy Introduction and Purpose Statement 2
+1. Introduction and Purpose Statement 3

 Which procedure do I need?
-2
+3

-Raising concerns 2
+Raising concerns 3

-Safeguarding 2
+Safeguarding 3

 Social Media 3

 Complaints that result in staff capability or disciplinary 3

-2. The Procedure 3
+2. The Procedure 4

 Who can make a complaint?
-3
+4

-The difference between a concern and a complaint 3
+The difference between a concern and a complaint 4

-How to raise a concern or make a complaint 3
+How to raise a concern or make a complaint 4

-Anonymous complaints 4
+Anonymous complaints 5

-Time scales 4
+Time scales 5

-Complaints received outside of term time 4
+Complaints received outside of term time 5

-Scope of this Complaints Procedure 4
+Scope of this Complaints Procedure 5

 Resolving complaints 5

-Withdrawal of a Complaint 5
+Withdrawal of a Complaint $\epsilon$

-Stage 1 - Informal complaints 5
+Stage 1 - Informal complaints $\epsilon$

-Stage 2 - Formal complaints 5
+Stage 2 - Formal complaints $\epsilon$

-Stage 3 - Panel hearing ε
+Stage 3 - Panel hearing $\epsilon$

 Serial and unreasonable complaints 8

 3. Complaint Form 10

 4. Roles and Responsibilities 11

 Complainant 11

 Investigator 11

 Assigned Complaints Coordinator 11

-Governance Professional to the Governing Body/Trust Board 12
+Governance Professional to the Governing Body/Trust Board 11

 Committee Chair 12

 Committee Member 12

-5. App endix A 14
+5. Appendix A 13

-Exceptions 14
+Exceptions 13

-1. Policy Introduction and Purpose Statement
+1. Introduction and Purpose Statement

 - 1.1.
 Durham Sixth Form Centre endeavours to provide the best education possible for all of its students in an open and transparent environment.
-We welcome any feedback from parents, students and third parties and we accept that not all of this will be positive.
-Where concerns are raised, the Academy intends for these to be dealt with:
+We welcome any feedback from parents/carers, students and third parties and we accept that not all of this will be positive.
+Where concerns are raised, the school intends for these to be dealt with promptly and effectively. - 1.2.

-- Fairly.

-- Openly.

-- Promptly.

-- Without prejudice.

-- 1.2.
 In order to do so, the Trust Board has approved the following procedure which explains what you should do if you have any concerns.
 All members of staff will be familiar with the procedure and will be able to assist you.